Villa In Bonnevaux

 Please note that bedrooms in holiday rentals are usually not that large; you should refer to the floor plan to get a sense of size.

-Quality rating: two stars.
-The agent rates this as a simple holiday property.
+Quality rating: three stars.
+The agent rates this as a well-kept, middle of the range holiday property.

 What are the consumption costs for electricity, gas, water etc.?

 You will need to pay for the energy and water you use during your stay of which electricity is usually the most significant cost.
 Charges can be based on a fixed per day rate or by the amount of energy used (e.g. kilowatt hours for electricity).
 We can’t give you a definite figure but as a rough guide you should expect to pay €10 per day for a two bedroom apartment and €20 per day for a 4 bedroom house in the summer months.
 Please note: air-conditioning is the biggest factor in any bill; if you leave it on all day and open the windows to let in some warm air when the room gets too cold then your electricity bill will soar.
 Again these cost estimates are a crude rule of thumb and are for guidance only.

 Your local agent will advise you of the extra consumption costs when you arrive; these can include electricity, water, heating, gas, telephone calls, internet usage and any tourist taxes where applicable.